sweet12prof/2WMIPS32_InOrder/README.md

 ## Design Methodolgy
  * Schematic created for design is included in project directory.
  * VHDL used to describe design in vivado webpack
+ * Design is based on the havard archiutecture( Working on a Von Neumann Equivalent )
  * Design contains the ff architectural state elements sufficient for an instruction pair
      * register File with 4 read ports and 2 write ports.
      * Instruction memory(Imem), issues 2 instructions based on address